-- Ensure your students and any lab workers know when, where, and how to, use safety showers and eyewashes.
-These must be flushed on a regular basis. - Only perform work for which you are trained.
-Ask your lab supervisor or professor. - Notify Professor of all injuries - Know the hazards of the chemicals you work with and first aid. - Wear protective eyewear, lab coat, gloves, long pants, closed toed shoes, restrain long hair - Know emergency procedures - Never work alone.
-Always use the buddy system. - All students must sign the rules form, and you must keep a record of this in lab files.
+- ➤ Ensure your students know when, where, how, of safety showers and eyewashes.
+These must be flushed on a regular basis. - Only perform work that you are trained to do.
+Ask your lab supervisor or professor. - Notify professor of all injuries - Know the hazards of he chemicals you work with and first aid. - Wear protective eyewear, lab coat, gloves, long pants, closed toed shoes, retrain long hair - Know emergency procedures - Never work alone.
+Buddy system always - All students must sign the rules form and you must keep a record of this in lab files.